Can I have (or offer) an HRA and HSA?

 30 sec brief

-The complexities of the healthcare space aren’t for the faint of heart.
-New regulations pile on top of existing, as new products are added to the healthcare marketplace.
+The complexities of the healthcare space aren't for the faint of heart.
 These complexities, also create new healthcare and health savings opportunities.
-In fact, combining health savings options in complex formats can save both employers and employees money year…
+You can have an HSA and HRA.

 The complexities of the healthcare space aren’t for the faint of heart.
 New regulations pile on top of existing, as new products are added to the healthcare marketplace.
 These complexities, also create new healthcare and health savings opportunities.